 There’s a long-running debate on the benefits of homework.
 The purpose of homework is to bridge the gap between children’s learning at school and at home, but just how relevant is it to the modern generation?
 We cover the advantages and disadvantages of homework below.

-Homework eats up free time: This is one of the most common arguments against homework — it eats up the valuable time kids have to spend with their family, attend extracurricular activities and catch up with friends.
-For older children, school work may also compete with part-time and casual work.
+This is one of the most common arguments against homework — it eats up the valuable time kids have to spend with their family, attend extracurricular activities and catch up with friends.
+For older children, schoolwork may also compete with part-time and casual work.
 In Years 11 and 12, it can be difficult to manage homework with independent study.

 Most schools have a homework policy that dictates the type of homework tasks given to students and their frequency.
 State governments also publish guidelines on their respective department of education websites: